(TA Stroke Theory is the second of six theories comprising the body of TA Theory)

 Marshmallows

-Marshmallows are statements without any stroke content - bland and non-stimulating or statements which are obviously insincere.
-“Good Morning Sir.
+Marshmallows are statements without any stroke content - bland and non-stimulating statements which are obviously insincere.
+“Good Morning, Sir.
 You look so fresh.
-It looks you had a good nights sleep.” as an example.
-The person looks drained and tired.
+It looks you had a good nights sleep.” is an example.
+The person visibly looks drained and tired.

 Counterfeit Strokes

 These are pleasant statements with a hidden sting / pinch / prick / pain / hurt causing content.
 “Hi young man.
 I see you are wearing this ‘Alligator Tee Shirt’.
 It looks really good on you.
-I used to export loads of these to India for the grey market.” as an example.
-Fact was that the person had paid quite a sum for the shirt in a branded shop and felt humiliated.
+I used to export loads of these to India for the grey market.” is an example.
+Fact was that the person had paid quite a sum for the shirt, and felt humiliated.

 Filtered Strokes